-Numbe r of ordinary sł nares Personal Family Corporate Other Total Name of Director Interest Interest Interest Interest Interest DAI Xiaoming (Note) 25,300,000 427,592,969 452,892,969
+Number of ordinary shares Name of Director Personal Interest Family Interest Corporate Interest Other Interest Total Interest DAI Xiaoming (Note) 25,300,000 427,592,969 452,892,969

-Note: Being the ultimate beneficial owner of shares representing 95% of the issued share capital of Dan Form International Limited ("DFIL"), the ultimate holding company of Fabulous Investments Limited ("Fabulous"), Mr. Dai Xiaoming ("Mr. Dai") is deemed to be interested in the 2,926,000 and 424,666,969 ordinary shares in the Company beneficially held by DFIL and Fabulous respectively.
+Note: Mr. Dai Xiaoming ("Mr. Dai") is the beneficial owner of 100% of the issued capital of Harlesden Limited, which is interested in 95% of the issued capital of Dan Form International Limited ("DFIL").
+Mr. Dai is deemed to be interested in 2,926,000 ordinary shares of the Company directly held by DFIL and 424,666,969 ordinary shares of the Company indirectly held by DFIL through its indirect subsidiary Fabulous Investments Limited ("Fabulous").